BatchScript Data Collection

 The Script Data Collection method can also be used to collect data via script, however data is polled for each discovered instance.
 For DataSources that collect across a large number of instances, this can be inefficient and create too much load on the device data is being collected from.
 For devices that don't support requests for data from a single instance, unnecessary complication must be introduced to return data per instance.
 The BatchScript Data Collection method solves these issues by collecting data for multiple instances at once (instead of per instance).

 - Datapoint interpretation methods are limited to multi-line key-value pairs and JSON for this collection method.
+For more information on datapoint interpretation methods, see Normal Datapoints.

 The instances' WILDVALUE cannot contain the following characters: